Prof. Daya Thussu (Co-Director of India Media Centre, University of Westminster)

 Ivan Allen College Distinguished Chair in Media Studies and Professor of Interactive Computing at the Georgia Institute of Technology

 Studies in the Novel is seeking pedagogical content for inclusion in the indexed "teaching tools" section of its affiliate website.
 Content should address approaches to teaching novels using digital tools/perspectives.

 Please submit sample course syllabi, specific assignments, short narrative descriptions of your own experiences, or other appropriate content to firstname.lastname@example.org by June 25.
 Include the word "submission" in the subject line of your email.
 Your submission should include your name, contact information, and institutional affiliation.

-We invite paper proposals for the "H.D. and her Circle: New Directions" panel at this year's South Atlantic MLA in Durham, NC, November 13-15, 2015.
-Send 250-word abstracts, brief bio, and A-V requests to firstname.lastname@example.org by June 10, 2015.
+Abstracts are invited for a panel called "H.D. and her Circle: New Directions" at this year's South Atlantic MLA in Durham, NC, November 13-15, 2015.

 Papers may focus on work by H.D. and/or those in her circle (Bryher, Kenneth MacPherson, Marianne Moore, Richard Aldington, John Cournos, Robert Herring, Ezra Pound, Paul and Eslanda Robeson, etc.), and the thematic focus of the panel is open to a range of new approaches.
 Given SAMLA 2015's conference theme, "In Concert: Literature and the Other Arts," papers that address connections to other art forms/media are welcome, although not necessary.